ABHINAVKUMAR011/Spam-Email-Detector/README.md

 NLP Tools	tm, wordcloud
 Dataset Format	CSV

-📂 File Structure
-bash
-Copy
-Edit
-📁 spam-email-shiny/
-│
-├── spam_ham_dataset.csv         # Training dataset
-├── app.R or shiny_script.R      # Main Shiny app script
-├── README.md                    # Documentation
-└── requirements.txt (optional)  # R packages used
 🚀 How to Run
 Install Required Packages:

 install.packages(c("shiny", "tm", "wordcloud", "e1071", "caret"))

 Run the App:
 shiny::runApp("path_to_your_script")

-📈 Model Performance
+📈 Model Performance:-
 (Based on test data – can be improved by tuning preprocessing or model parameters)

-Metric	Value
+Metric	Value:-
 Accuracy	95%
 Precision	93%
 Recall	92%

-📌 Notes
+📌 Notes:-
 The uploaded dataset must contain a text column for successful classification.

 The word cloud is dynamically generated from the text entered in the prediction tab.

 Word cloud size can be controlled using a slider in the UI.

-🧪 Example Use Case
+🧪 Example Use Case:-
 A student or researcher exploring spam detection using classical ML in R.

 A quick tool to test spam classification logic for email-based datasets.